-After the development of COVID-19 vaccines brought a moment of relief, many nonprofit leaders shifted to the next phase of their pandemic response: the equitable distribution of COVID-19 vaccines.
+After the development of COVID-19 vaccines brought a moment of relief, many nonprofit leaders shifted to the next phase of their pandemic response: equitable distribution of the vaccines.
 Learn how you can support vaccine distribution in hard-to-reach communities around the world.

 1. A global initiative aims to deliver COVID-19 vaccines equitably.

-COVAX, the initiative working to ensure equitable vaccine distribution globally, recently announced agreements to access nearly 2 billion doses of several promising vaccine candidates.
-That means all 190 countries and territories participating in the initiative should have access to vaccines for at-risk groups in the first half of 2021.
-Despite the plans for equitable vaccine distribution, some experts remain skeptical.
+COVAX, the initiative working to ensure equitable vaccine distribution globally, announced agreements to access nearly 2 billion doses of several promising vaccine candidates in December.
+The hope was that all 190 countries and territories participating in the initiative would have access to the vaccines for at-risk groups in the first half of 2021.

-Source: KKF News + Reuters + The New York Times
+Source: Reuters + The New Humanitarian + The Guardian

 5. Vaccine skepticism could lower immunization rates.

 Although concerns about the safety and efficacy of vaccines is low globally, some countries have high levels of vaccine skepticism.
 Between 10-22% of people across Europe don’t believe that vaccines are safe.
 On the other hand, most people in Bangladesh and Rwanda think vaccines are safe and effective.
 In the United States, political partisanship has influenced opinions about COVID-19, and skepticism about the vaccines is particularly high.

 Many experts and community leaders are concerned that Black Americans, who have been historically discriminated against and disproportionately impacted by COVID-19, may not trust the medical establishment and won’t get vaccinated.
 Less than half (42%) of Black respondents said they would commit to getting a vaccine in a recent survey by the Pew Research Center.

 Source: Politico + The Washington Post + Pew Research Center